“You see us burning and you stay silent”: A family’s agony after mother and sons were burned to death in a Gaza tent

 “We saw so much bloodshed, many children need blood… We only ask for a stop to the violence and that this tragedy end.”

 We can only tell the story of the al-Dalou Family because our local journalist went to meet with the survivors.
-Israel does not allow independent access to Gaza for from media organizations, including the BBC.
+Israel does not allow independent access to Gaza for international journalists from media organizations, including the BBC.

 In a video that was recorded in the tent where Sha’aban died, Sha’aban described his family being displaced five different times since the beginning of the war a year earlier.
 He had two older brothers and sisters.